 -

-Our lawyers will help you to safeguard your rights and take the right steps towards damages.
+Our lawyers help you safeguard your rights and take the right steps toward compensation.

-At Arslan Lawyers, we regularly handle cases where the duty to inform has been breached.
-We work together with independent medical advisors and ensure that your file is fully built up.
-Our services are free of charge for victims, as we recover the costs from the liable party.
+we regularly handle cases in which the duty to inform has been breached.
+We work with independent medical advisors and ensure that your file is complete.
+Our services are free of charge for victims, because we recover the costs from the liable party.